Stability of hypersurfaces with constant mean curvature trapped between two parallel hyperplanes

 \subsection{Sign of second eigenvalue $\lambda_2$}

-From Eq.~\eqref{lambda^cyl}, one can see that the second eigenvalue of cylinder $\lambda_2^{\rm cyl}$ increases and changes its sign from negative to positive as radius $r$ increases.
-From the point where $\lambda_2(0)=0$, two branches of unduloid\footnote{The half period of unduloid that has a neck at $z_1$ and one has a bulge at $z_1$ are distinguished in the current bifurcation theory, although their physical properties are identical.} emanate (see Fig.~\ref{fig:bif}).
-For these branches of unduloid just bifurcated from the critical cylinder, the sign of $\lambda_2 (s)$ is determined by the relative value of mean curvature to that of the critical cylinder.
-Namely, {\it if the mean curvature of emanating unduloid $H(s)$ is larger (resp.\ smaller) than that of the critical cylinder $H(0)$, the second eigenvalue of unduloid $\lambda_2(s)$ is negative (resp.\ positive),}
+From Eq.~\eqref{lambda^cyl}, one can see that the second eigenvalue of cylinder $\lambda_2^{\rm cyl}$ increases and changes sign from negative to positive as radius $r$ increases.
+From the point where $\lambda_2(0)=0$, two branches of unduloid\footnote{The half period of unduloid with a neck at $z_1$ and one with a bulge at $z_1$ are distinguished in the current bifurcation theory, although their physical properties are identical.} emanate (see Fig.~\ref{fig:bif}).
+For these branches of unduloids bifurcating from the critical cylinder, the sign of $\lambda_2 (s)$ is determined by the relative value of the mean curvature to that of the critical cylinder.
+Namely, {\it if the mean curvature of the emanating unduloid $H(s)$ is larger (resp.\ smaller) than that of the critical cylinder $H(0)$, the second eigenvalue of the unduloid $\lambda_2(s)$ is negative (resp.\ positive),}

 This statement is derived from Theorem \ref{bifurcation-stabilityII} in Appendix~\ref{sbif}.
 The criterion is visualized in Fig.~\ref{fig:bif}.
-This criterion can be utilized to determine the sign of $\lambda_2(s)$ of ${\mathcal U}(s)$ close to the cylinder $0<s \ll 1$.
+This criterion can be utilized to determine the sign of $\lambda_2(s)$ for ${\cal U}(s)$ close to the cylinder $0<s \ll 1$.

-In order to know when $\lambda_2(s)$ changes its sign, the following criteria are quite useful.
+In order to know when $\lambda_2(s)$ changes sign, the following criteria are quite useful.

 Their proofs are presented in Appendix~\ref{sign}.
-What criteria \eqref{cr21} and \eqref{cr22} mean is that, under the assumption that $H''(s)\ne 0$ and $V'(s)\ne 0$, $\lambda_2(s)$ changes its sign when $H'(s)$ does.
+What criteria \eqref{cr21} and \eqref{cr22} mean is that, under the assumption that $H''(s)\ne 0$ and $V'(s)\ne 0$, $\lambda_2(s)$ changes sign when $H'(s)$ does.
 Although the possibility that $\lambda_2(s) $ vanishes even when $H'(s) \neq 0$ is not excluded by \eqref{cr21}, it can be proved that

 See Prop.\ \ref{l2} in Appendix \ref{vanishment}.
-Thus, once the sign of $\lambda_2(s)$ near $s=0$ (the critical cylinder) is determined by \eqref{cr1}, the sign of $\lambda_2$ in all range of $s$ is known by investigating $H''(s)$ and $V'(s)$ at zeros of $H'(s)$.
+Thus, once the sign of $\lambda_2(s)$ near $s=0$ (the critical cylinder) is determined by \eqref{cr1}, the sign of $\lambda_2$ in the full range of $s$ is known by investigating $H''(s)$ and $V'(s)$ at zeros of $H'(s)$.